Intermediate Ice ClimbingOctober 18, 2016

 As always, being in excellent physical shape is an important component of our our programs.
 A good mixture of cardiovascular fitness, muscular fitness, and especially core strength will help you to maximize the potential rewards that are possible on a great climbing trip.

-Participation in the Hard Ice Course assumes that you have gained previous ice climbing experience, either by enrolling in one or more of our course progressions, or by other means.
+Participation in the Advanced Ice Course assumes that you have gained previous ice climbing experience, either by enrolling in one or more of our course progressions, or by other means.
 This program will tax you to your physical limits and top roping ability.
 Therefore, you will want to be in top shape prior to taking this course.
-Check out Training for Ice Climbing 101 on the Cold Fear website, courtesy of Aaron Mulkey.
 Additional training such as Yoga classes and/or Cross Fit training can also be an excellent investment in your mental and physical preparedness prior to enrolling in this course.

 Ouray, Colorado: Getting Here